FTC disclaimer: This post contains affiliate links and I will be compensated if you make a purchase after clicking on my link.

 You create your own gigs on a particular service that you think you do well and start your charging rate of $5 and get it bought by a prospective buyer.

 Fiverr, I call it as the best micro jobs site where one can earn a decent amount of money being a micro job freelancer.

 I guess if you are able to strategize your gigs (additional services at an extra cost), you can easily earn $100 to $1000 every month.

-SEOclerks is a SEO based micro jobs site and a good choice for somebody well versed with SEO skills.
+SEOclerks is an SEO based micro jobs site and the right choice for somebody well versed with SEO skills.

 Similar to Fiverr, you sell a quality service that you are good at a particular price point and wait for buyers to buy it.

 With SEOclerks, you can start your gigs or services at $1 initially and can price further once you have more buyers with you.